isn2102/p8105_final_project/Proposal.md

 Our final project will be a website, consisting of a main landing page with a brief introduction and overview of the project and the collaborators involved.
-Further, we will map locations of community gardens with relevant information about each garden.
+Further, we will map locations of community gardens with relevant descriptive information about each garden.
 We will also produce a report depicting any associations between the number/location of community gardens and other variables of interest such as median income in the neighborhood, age, race, and property values.

 ### Anticipated Data Sources